Fryro/magicmirror/README.txt

 TODO:
+0?
+Change from using session variables for continued access to JWTs.
+    # Then I can set expiry conditions!
+    # Not auto-authenticate on future requests!
+    # Etc!
+Plus it's new and fancy and good learning.
 1. Make endpoints for devices.
 Time to actually handle the parts where:
     # # # SERVER-SIDE RESPONSIBILITIES # # #
     # Devices register with the server via user login on the device (Done)